Crashed jet's tail may be raised in hunt for AirAsia 'black boxes'

 Ships with acoustic "pinger locators" designed to pick up signals from the black boxes were at the location but were no longer being used, in a possible sign of confidence among Indonesian officials that the recorders will be found soon.

-According to Nurcahyo Utomo, an investigator at the National Transportation Safety Committee (NTSC), the time taken to analyse what happened to the flight depended partly on the condition of the recorders.
+According to Nurcahyo Utomo, an investigator at the National Transportation Safety Committee (NTSC), the time taken to analyze what happened to the flight depended partly on the condition of the recorders.

 The NTSC is leading the probe, with France's BEA crash investigation agency officially participating.